NickyEXE/AccessLunches100719/README.md

 #### Index
 We should start by building our Restaurants Index action and view, so that our app doesn't break when we log in.
 It should:
 - Render out all the restaurant names with links to their show pages.
-- Include an image
+- Include an image.

+> For the sake of formatting, wrap the section where you render all restaurants in a div with a class called `cards` and wrap each individual restaurant in a div with a class called `card`.
+Do not use `<ul>` and `<li>`.

+> To neatly render as cards, these are rendered in a flexbox in CSS.

 #### Show
 - The restaurant's show page should include an h1 at the top that shows the Restaurant's name and links to its website.
 - It should have, underneath, a jumbotron of the image provided by the yelp API.
-- It should list the kinds of food
+- It should list the kinds of food.
-- It should include the restaurant's address
+- It should include the restaurant's address.
-- It should have a form to submit a review
+- It should have a form to submit a review.
+- It should have the average rating for the restaurant.
-- It should have a list of all reviews of the restaurant
+- It should have a list of all reviews of the restaurant.
+Note: this replaces our review index and review show, which we don't need!

-- We should then build a Restaurant's Show page
-- Let's create a form on the Restaurant's Show page to add a new review.
-This should redirect to the restaurant's show page once the review is created.
-- We *don't* need a review index or show.
-Instead, let's display all the reviews for a relevant restaurant on that restaurant's show page.
-Let's also include their average review, if it's available!
+> For the sake of formatting, wrap the section where you render all reviews in a div with a class called `reviews` and wrap each individual restaurant in a div with a class called `review`.
+Do not use `<ul>` and `<li>`.

 ### Adding Validations